 The theme of being thankful can also extend beyond friends and family to include clients and colleagues.
 We have had the privilege to be part of an annual corporate party with Freshwater Creative who always host their client appreciation party right before the Thanksgiving weekend.
 The theme is always about giving thanks and the party was actually called ‘Thankful’ this year.

 The invitations were these wonderful postcards that looked like a blackboard and on it were handwritten notes by each employee saying what they were thankful for.
-Simple, striking, and absolutely lovely! (if you remember from my last blog…an invitation is to a party what a trailer is to a movie…and these invites hit the mark!).
+Simple, striking, and absolutely lovely!
+We think that an invitation is to a party what a trailer is to a movie… and these invites definitely hit the mark.

 Here is the complete menu…

 Bite sized turkey meatballs with cranberry sauce on a Chinese spoon (gf)

 Green beans with crushed almonds and maple syrup in paper cone (gf, v)

 Squash soup with yam chip in espresso cup (gf, v)

 Smoked Applewood cheddar grape rolled in pecans (gf, v)

 Mini spinach dips in baby brioche (v)